-Getting your windowbox set up is easy.
+Getting a windowbox set up is easy.
 You need:

 - A container.
 This could be a traditional windowbox or you could opt for something a bit quirkier.
-I like to match the plant to the container, for example growing camomile in a vintage teapot, strawberries in stemmed glass bowls (for lovers of strawberries and cream), salad in a salad bowl or mint in a cocktail shaker (for friends with a mojito habit).
+I like to match the plant to the container, for example growing camomile in a vintage teapot; strawberries in large; stemmed glass bowls; salad in a salad bowl; or mint in a cocktail shaker (for friends with a mojito habit).
 You could also use a bucket, a wastepaper bin or a goldfish bowl, to name just a few options.
 It’s a great way to use broken pots: cover sharp edges or seal them with glue.
 And food packaging can often be repurposed to make miniature gardens too.

 - Draining material.
 Pebbles, broken crockery or gravel will all do the job.